pascalpdx/brainsilo.org/content/membership/index.md

 <a href="http://chimera.nationbuilder.com/early_adopter_membership" class="btn btn-primary btn-lg">Become a Member</a>

-If you haven't seen our space yet but are interested in being one of our first members, [contact us](/contact/) to setup a tour.
+If you haven't seen our space yet but are interested in being one of our first members, [come to a meetup](/calendar/) or [contact us](/contact/) to setup a tour.

 ## Membership FAQ